By the Last Token Gaming Staff

 Ben Fitzgerald – Eador: Genesis, Sid Meier’s Civilization IV, Desktop Dungeons, The Temple of Elemental Evil

 Nothing fancy for me.
 I’ve spent way too much of the past few weeks gaming and far too little working, and I’m a little behind as a result.
 So don’t expect any blockchain entries from me in the next couple weeks, as I’ve got to get caught up on work.
 Earning bitcoins are easy, you just need to know the different ways to earn bitcoins.
+You can also check out Fintech LTD Test for more info about the latest news on cryptocurrency.

 I’m pretty sure I’ve talked about Civilization and Desktop Dungeons in the past.
 Eador Genesis is an old-school strategy/RPG-lite that was basically made single-handedly by a lone Russian developer.
 It’s a lot of fun, and there are some pretty good and interesting strategies involved.
 Unfortunately, the game crashed halfway through a campaign, and every time I load it up, it preserves the crash.
 Which is just, well, baffling.
 Talk about a perfect way to waste 30 hours of gaming.